3Betters/3Betters.com/readme.md

-#API
+# API

 ## Authentication
-The following can be used to login and logout the user.
+The following can be used to log the user in and out.
 3Betters always tries to log the user in automatically on the initial page load.

-### **login**	auth.login(popup, pass, fail)
+### login	`auth.login(popup, pass, fail)`
 Attempts to log the user in if they aren't already.
 The standard Google login form will show in a popup if **pass** is true, otherwise it will attempt to log the user in automatically [default]. **pass** and **fail** are callback functions which are executed after the check has been made.

 This method returns null, so use the callbacks.
 Each callback receives a single argument containing the authentication servers message.